Video Players#

 3. Create yt-dlp.conf in Resonite’s root folder: ~/.local/share/Steam/steamapps/common/Resonite/, with the file’s content pointing to the runtime.

-You can do it with this script: echo "--js-runtimes deno:RuntimeData/deno" > ~/.local/share/Steam/steamapps/common/Resonite/yt-dlp.conf
+If you chose Deno, you can automate it with this script: echo "--js-runtimes deno:RuntimeData/deno" > ~/.local/share/Steam/steamapps/common/Resonite/yt-dlp.conf

 --js-runtimes deno:RuntimeData/deno

-Note: Even though yt-dlp documentation says Deno is enabled by default, runtimes nomally can’t be fetched from outside of Resonite’s folder due to Steam’s runtime containers, which is why we place them in the RuntimeData folder.
+Note: Even though yt-dlp documentation says Deno is enabled by default, runtimes nomally can’t be fetched from outside of Resonite’s folder due to Steam’s runtime containers.
+This is why you need to place one manually in the RuntimeData folder.

 Switching to an older version of yt-dlp#